Home Is water damage covered?

 What is indirect precipitation?

-Indirect precipitation is water that has entered your home through overflowing ditches, canals and quays due to heavy precipitation.
+Indirect precipitation is water that has entered your home due to overflowing ditches, canals and quays due to heavy rainfall.
 This damage is not covered by standard home contents insurance, but is covered by home contents insurance with extra comprehensive hazard insurance or all-risk home contents insurance.
 Water damage caused as a result of a dike breach or river/sea flooding is always excluded from coverage.

 Water damage caused by tap water

 Water damage can occur because one of the pipes in your home bursts.
 In many cases, these damages are covered by your home contents insurance.
-However, it is useful to keep in mind that this only applies to unforeseen situations.
-So it should be situations where there has been no overdue maintenance.
+However, it is important to keep in mind that this only applies to unforeseen situations.
+So it must be situations that do not involve overdue maintenance.

 What does household insurance not cover for water damage?